 - Received a formal letter of approval from the University confirming the award of your degree.
-MPhil degrees are scheduled to be approved on 29 June at the meeting of the Board of Graduate Studies.
-The Postgraduate Education Office will make produce a letter containing your results from Thursday 1 July 2021. - Must be in good standing with your college, for example all University fees paid, library books returned etc.
+MPhil degrees are scheduled to be approved on 28 June at the Degree Committee meeting.
+The Postgraduate Education Office will make produce a letter containing your results from Thursday 30 June 2022 (to be confirmed). - Must be in good standing with your college, for example all University fees paid, library books returned etc.